Simplicity S65 Cordless Multi-Use Review

 It’s one of the challenging items to clean on this surface, but the S65 makes quick work of it with its soft roller tool.

-Again, this is proof of the soft roller’s efficiency since it only needed a few passes to pick up 50 grams of sand.
+Again, this is proof of the soft roller’s efficiency, as it only required a few passes to pick up 50 grams of sand.

 It got an average of 99.8% after two tests.